In this article, you’ll learn the pros and cons of calisthenics.

 Similarly to this, I could say that there is no ultimate training tool or form of exercising.

 In short, that means that calisthenics might not be the best training methodology for you.

 During the last few years, I have taught you how to burn fat, build muscle, increase strength, and more using only calisthenics.

 However, that doesn’t mean that bodyweight training is always the best option or the best training method for the accomplishment of your goals.

-With this post I am going to give you an overview about the advantages and disadvantages of bodyweight training so that you can see if calisthenics is actually the method that is going to help you reach your goals in the fastest way possible.
+With this post, I am going to give you an overview of the advantages and disadvantages of bodyweight training so that you can see if calisthenics is actually the method that is going to help you reach your goals in the fastest way possible.